Sapper Charles E. Binns, 184469, Royal Engineers, 'G' Depot Company

 In 1901, six year-old Wakefield-born Charles Edgar Binns was living with his parents, Charles Henry and Lily Binns at Bishopsgate in Wakefield, where his father worked as a labourer in a bottling store.
 In 1912 he was living with his parents at Dearden Street, Ossett where he was working as an apprentice plumber for J. A. Fawcett in 1912 with two years of his apprenticeship still to be completed.

 The 19 year-old Charles E. Binns signed up for the Territorial Army in 1912 and his attestation form is dated the 2nd December 1912 when he signed up and was declared fit for duty in the King's Own Yorkshire Light Infantry, service number 1764, for a period of four years.
 He underwent annual training as a part-time Territorial Army recruit until the 5th August 1914 (a day after the outbreak of WW1) when he was discharged as being medically unfit on mobilisation of the Territorials for WW1 duty.
+About twelve months later he was subjected to another medical examination, but he was again rejected.
+In 1916, however, he was called up again, and very much to the surprise of his parents, he was passed fit for active service.

 "The death took place at a military hospital in Leeds, on Sunday, following wounds received in action in March 1918 of Sapper Charles Edgar Binns (24), Royal Engineers, a married man, whose widow resides at 26, Wesley Street, Ossett.
 From his admittance into hospital his recovery was regarded as hopeless.
 Deceased was one of four brothers, sons of Mr. C.H.
 Binns of Dearden Street, Ossett, who have served in the war, and he is the second to lose his life, his brother William, a Lance-Corporal in the K.O.Y.L.I. being killed in July last year.
 As a member of the local Territorials, deceased was mobilised at the outbreak of the war, but was rejected.
 He was called up and rejected a second time, twelve months later, but in June 1916, he was accepted for service.
 It was in the fighting around Cambrai that he received his fatal wounds.
 He was well-known locally as a member of the Temperance Hall choir, and several of his vocalist friends, and others, attended the funeral, which took place at the South Ossett Wesleyan Burial Ground on Wednesday afternoon.
 His brother Harold is serving in France, with the Royal Air Force, but his brother Arthur Henry, after service on the western front, has been discharged from the army."